Crime Laboratory Backlog Status

 The Scientific Analysis Bureau provides serology and forensic DNA analysis using the most modern DNA scientific services for the examination of crime evidence to identify or exonerate individuals.
 Forensic DNA analysis involves testing of biological samples left at a scene to determine a DNA profile which can then be compared to the known profile of an individual or entered into the Combined DNA Index System (CODIS), a national database of DNA profiles, to search for a potential match.
 DNA analysis is offered at the Central, Southern and Northern laboratories.

-To reduce backlogs and provide timely investigative information, a triaged approach for evidence submission has been implemented.
-This will allow DNA Casework to channel resources to focus on the most crucial evidence for every case and provide a quicker turnaround time for all customers.
-Permission to consume is considered granted at the time of submission.
+Permission to consume samples for testing is considered granted at the time of submission.
 While every effort will be made to preserve samples for future testing, consumption will occur at the discretion of the analyst.
-For cases involving death or attempted homicide, permission to consume will only be requested if a suspect is named.
+For cases involving death or attempted homicide, permission to consume will only be requested if a suspect is named at the time of submission.

 Buccal Swabs – (Pronounced “buckle”) swab(s) collected from the inner cheek of the mouth to use as a known DNA sample.
 Any swabs collected other than from the inner cheek are not buccal swabs.
 Do not use convicted offender and arrestee kits for casework submissions.
 DNA profiles from offender and arrestee submissions cannot be used for casework comparisons.